LocalGhostDao/localghost/docs/SECURITY.md

 This isn't sanitization.
 It's transformation.

 The shadow system doesn't preserve your patterns with sensitive bits removed — patterns themselves are identifying.
-Instead, The Observer generates a completely different but equally believable life.
+Instead, `ghost.framed` generates a completely different but equally believable life.

 ### The Principle